vekatze/neut/book/src/overview.md

 # build the project and execute it
 $ neut build --execute
 # => Hello, world!

-# copy the resulting binary to PATH and execute it
-$ cp .build/amd64-darwin/0.2.0.0/executable/hello ~/.local/bin && hello
-# => Hello, world!

-# create a tarball to release this project as a module
-$ neut release 0.1.0.0 && tree
-# => ./
-#    ├── release/
-#    │  └── 0.1.0.0.tar.zst (← you can commit and push this tarball to publish it)
-#    ├── source/
-#    │  └── hello.nt
-#    └── module.ens
 ```

 To learn more about how to use the language, follow [the Chapter 3 (Language Tour)](./language-tour.md).